Abacum vs Pigment: Which Modern FP&A Platform Wins for Mid-Market Finance Teams?

 These are both good tools - but they're optimized for different levels of ambition.

-If your mandate is: "We want a unified planning platform where finance, sales, and HR all plan together, with rich modelling and agentic AI across the business." → Pigment is the better bet.
+If your mandate is: "We want a unified planning platform where finance, sales and HR all plan together, with rich modeling and agentic AI across the business." → Pigment is the better bet.

 For most scaling mid-market finance teams, especially in tech/SaaS with cross-functional planning needs, Pigment will be the more strategic and future-proof choice - but Abacum is a strong, focused FP&A option if you want AI-driven finance automation without the overhead of a broad planning platform.